kevlariii/ModernBERT-code-tokenizer-insights/README.md

 This means that the token **"##tion"** is **connected to the previous token** ("introdu") without an explicit space before it.

-Here’s an updated version of your section with improved readability and flow:

 CodeBERT, on the other hand, only has a single token for a single whitespace.
 This means that two spaces " " are split into two separate tokens.
 As a result, this tokenizer can be considered less code-aware in comparison to ModernBERT, especially when handling multiple consecutive whitespaces in code.

 ModernBERT, however, takes a more efficient approach.
 It maps sequences of up to 24 consecutive whitespaces to a single token.
 This allows it to handle longer whitespace sequences more efficiently.
 For example, a whitespace sequence of length 10 is tokenized into a single token.
 This is a significant advantage because ModernBERT reduces the number of tokens required for long sequences of spaces, unlike CodeBERT, which would require L tokens for a whitespace sequence of length L.